Jhulelal (Hinduism): Legendary account

 After a long period of harmonious existence between the Hindus and Muslims, a new Amir, one Mirkshah of Thatta, ascended the throne.
 At the instigation of his advisors, he ordered that all local Hindus convert to Islam or be put to death.
 The Hindus prayed to Indus, who promised that Varuna would take the form of a child and avert the impending catastrophe.

-In 1007 Vikram Samvat (950 CE), the day of Cheti Chand in Chaitra, Jhulelal was born to a local Hindu family of Lohana caste.
+In 1007 Vikram Samvat (950 CE), the day of Cheti Chand in Chaitra, Jhulelal was born to a local Hindu family of the Lohana caste.
 It was not long before Amir Mirkshah caught wind of rumors that the populace had begun to worship a local child as an incarnate deity; alarmed by this un-Islamic activity, the Amir sent his ministers to investigate.
-These latter returned with accounts of their witnessing strange events: the child in question metamorphosed into a young warrior, then into an old man, before back into a child; at other times, he rode up the river on the back of a fish; he acted and spoke as if a sage, rather than a typical young boy; and performed various other feats before the disbelieving eyes of the advisors.
+These latter returned with accounts of their witnessing strange events: the child in question transformed into a young warrior, then into an old man, before returning back to the form of a child; at other times, he rode up the river on the back of a fish; he acted and spoke like a sage, rather than a typical young boy; and performed various other feats before the disbelieving eyes of the advisors.
 (Note: Jhulelal is also believed by Sindhis to have performed other miracles, such as entering the Indus river at Nasirpur and coming up at Bukkur, at the northernmost extent of Sindh.)
-Mirkshah grew afraid, upon hearing of this—but his advisors, undaunted, convinced him to hold firm.
+Mirkshah grew afraid, upon hearing of this, but his advisors, undaunted, convinced him to hold firm.

-Soon, however, the Amir decided he must meet this prodigy for himself; and, upon their meeting, he found he was impressed by Jhulelal's understanding of Islam: Jhulelal preached that the Hindus and Muslims believed in the same God, and reminded Mirkshah that the Qur'an forbade compelled conversions.
+Soon, however, the Amir decided he must meet this prodigy for himself, and, upon their meeting, he found he was impressed by Jhulelal's understanding of Islam: Jhulelal preached that the Hindus and Muslims believed in the same God, and reminded Mirkshah that the Qur'an forbade compelled conversions.
 The latter's advisors—still determined to see their brutal forced-conversion scheme carried out—instead persuaded Mirkshah to disregard these teachings of Jhulelal's and order him imprisoned.
 However, when the guards arrived to attempt the arrest, an inferno and a flood together engulfed the Amir's palace.
-At this, Mirkshah relented, abolished his decree, and asked Jhulelal for forgiveness.
+At this, Mirkshah relented, revoked his decree, and asked Jhulelal for forgiveness.

-As the palace was saved and harmony restored, Jhulelal thence gained devotees even among the Muslims (including Mirkshah).
+As the palace was saved and harmony restored, Jhulelal gained devotees even among the Muslims (including Mirkshah).
 Before taking his leave, Jhulelal advised the Amir that a flame be kept burning for eternity as a reminder of his omnipresence.